How to use Recyclables as Painting Tools with Preschoolers

 for information on cookies and affiliates

-A variety of items can be rescued from the landfill by using them as paint tools.
-The different sizes and shapes prompt process art painting activities with preschoolers.
-Process art activities are open-ended, meaning there is no specific goal or outcome (product).
-The benefit is in the hands-on involvement in choosing materials and applying them to the canvas.
+- Process art activities are open-ended, meaning there is no specific goal or outcome (product).
+The benefit is in the hands-on engagement with materials - choosing paint tools and paint colors, and applying the paint to the canvas.

 - paint